stufield/monty-hall-paradox/README.md

 door `C`.
 The posterior probability of door `B` is updated from 0.33 -\> 0.66 following the reveal that door `C` is not an option.

+The problem can be reduced to a binary problem (switch or stay):

+1. The player chooses correctly and loses by switching (1/3)
+2. The player chooses incorrectly and wins by switching (2/3)

 | Door A | Door B | Door C | Stay Strategy | Switch Strategy |
 | :----: | :----: | :----: | :-----------: | :-------------: |
 |  Goat  |  Goat  |  Car   |   Wins goat   |    Wins car     |